 - Massachusetts offers online voter registration.

 - You should know: you need an ID issued by the Massachusetts Registry of Motor Vehicles.
 If you don't have an ID issued by the Massachusetts Registry of Motor Vehicles, you can still register by mail to vote.

 You can register to vote using the Massachusetts voter registration form.
 Be sure to read the instructions carefully and fill it out completely.
 Send the completed form to your local election office.

 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Federal law requires that you provide your driver's license number to register to vote.
+- Box 6 - ID Number: Federal law requires that you provide your Massachusetts driver's license number to register to vote.
 If you do not have a current and valid Massachusetts driver's license, you must provide the last four digits of your Social Security number.
 If you have neither, you must write "NONE" in the box and a unique identifying number will be assigned to you.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.